-You may notice we talk a lot about innovation - it's because we believe that it's one of the most important cornerstones of modern business operations.
+You may notice we talk a lot about innovation because we believe that it's one of the most important cornerstones of modern business operations.

 Innovation has always been a critical strategy for long-term business success.
 In times of great economic down-turn, it’s companies that remain innovative that prevail during the recovery phase.
 Importantly, innovation has always been a critical mechanism for driving sustainable development.

 Wasteful business models are going out of fashion.
-Important concepts of sustainable development, such as the circular economy - a model now adopted by major corporations, such as Honda, GM, Unilever, Dell - are being driven by innovative-thinking.
+Instead, important concepts of sustainable development, such as the circular economy - a model now adopted by major corporations, such as Honda, GM, Unilever, Dell - are driven by innovative thinking.